d1videbyzero/SANS-Holiday-Hack-2023/README.md

 ## Na'an

-Card game, can only tie pretty much as he uses the same hand every time.
+This is a card game.
+It seems the best we can do is tie, as he uses the same hand every time.
 We cant input any number outside 0-9 and alphabetical characters dont work either.
 He mentioned the game is made with Python, and the hint says to use NaN.
 So thats what we will try.

 Using the hand NaN, 1, 2, 8, 9 seems to win each time.
 Do this until you win the game.